Piste: North America, Australia and New Zealand

 In North America, Australia and New Zealand, a color–shape rating system is used to indicate the comparative difficulty of trails (otherwise known as slopes or pistes).
+The U.S. National Ski Areas Association refined its trail rating system in 1968 based on research by The Walt Disney Company, which had planned to use green circles, blue squares, and black diamonds to mark trails at a resort that it had planned to build at Mineral King.

 The steepness of ski trails is usually measured by grade (as a percentage) instead of degree angle.
 In general, beginner slopes (green circle) are between 6% and 25%.
 Intermediate slopes (blue square) are between 25% and 40%.
 Difficult slopes (black diamond) are 40% and up.
 However, this is just a general "rule of thumb".
 Although slope gradient is the primary consideration in assigning a trail difficulty rating, other factors come into play.
 A trail will be rated by its most difficult part, even if the rest of the trail is easy.
 Ski resorts assign ratings to their own trails, rating a trail compared only with other trails at that resort.
 The resort may take into consideration the width of the trail, sharpest turns, terrain roughness, the direction of the fall line, and whether the trail is groomed regularly.